-The appellate court found that the new indecency standards were unconstitutionally vague and Justice Anthony Kennedy, writing for seven members of the Court, upheld that decision in the 2012 ruling.
+The appellate court found that the new indecency standards were unconstitutionally vague, and Justice Anthony Kennedy, writing for seven members of the Court, upheld that decision in the 2012 ruling.
 Justice Ruth Bader Ginsburg filed a separate concurring opinion and Justice Sonia Sotomayor did not participate.

 Title 18 U.S.C.
 Sec.
 1464 provides punishment for those who utter “obscene, indecent, or profane language” on radio and television, and the FCC is charged with administering the law, which it has been doing since the 1970s.
-In 1978, the Commission found a monologue by George Carlin (“Seven Dirty Words),” broadcast during prime broadcast hours, to be indecent, and the Court upheld this decision in FCC v.
+In 1978, the commission found a monologue by George Carlin (“Seven Dirty Words"), broadcast during prime broadcast hours, to be indecent, and the Court upheld this decision in FCC v.
 Pacifica Foundation (1978), pointing to the pervasive influence of mass media and its accessibility to children.

 The FCC issued a policy statement in 2001 to change this policy restating that it would continue to focus on words that depict sexual or excretory organs or activities in “patently offensive ways” as measured by “contemporary community standards.”
 It moved away, however, from its previous position that “fleeting or isolated” words were less harmful.

-Although the commission had not imposed a penalty on Fox, the company should not have to depend on the mercy or noblesse oblige of the agency, and the FCC decision could affect the reputation of the network.
-Moreover, the fines levied on ABC were substantial and could not be justified, as the FCC had sought to do, by an ambiguous statement from a 1960 Commission decision.
+Although the commission had not imposed a penalty on Fox, the company should not have to depend on the mercy or noblesse oblige of the agency, Kennedy said, and the FCC decision could affect the reputation of the network.
+Moreover, the fines levied on ABC were substantial and could not be justified, as the FCC had sought to do, by an ambiguous statement from a 1960 FCC decision.

 Having invalidated the FCC actions, Kennedy added three limits to the scope of the Court’s decision.
 He noted first that the Court was not specifically addressing the First Amendment implications of the indecency policy, and it was not reconsidering Pacifica.
 Second, the Court was not specifically addressing the constitutionality of the FCC’s most recent policy punishing fleeting expletives and nudity.
 Third, the decision left the FCC to adopt further modifications of its policy.